We are proud to announce that mySeniorCareHub has been awarded

 In all these scenarios, a GPS tracker for elderly individuals can be a life-saving tool.

-A GPS tracker is a device or mobile app feature that uses Global Positioning System technology to determine an individual’s real-time location.
-But a GPS tracker designed for seniors is a holistic solution that takes into account age-related needs:
+mySeniorCareHub’s GPS Location Tracking is a app available for Android & iOS feature that uses Global Positioning System technology to determine an individual’s real-time location.
+But a GPS tracker app designed for seniors is a holistic solution that takes into account age-related needs:

 Easy-to-use interface for seniors with low tech literacy